1996 Dallas Cowboys season: Week 11 at San Francisco 49ers

 For four seasons, this had been the rivalry of football and it was once again a league-wide measuring stick.
 After Steve Young was sacked out of the game, the Cowboys fell behind 17–10.
 Aikman was intercepted by Marquez Pope at San Francisco's 9-yard line in the final seven minutes, but on the next play, Elvis Grbac was intercepted by Fred Strickland.
 Given new life, Aikman found Eric Bjornson and the game went to overtime tied 17-17.
 A long Emmitt Smith run in overtime resulted in the winning Cowboys field goal.
 The win was Barry Switzer’s only win over the Niners and with the Eagles losing to the Buffalo Bills earlier that day Dallas was now just one game out in the NFC East.

 Week 12 vs. Green Bay Packers

 Seven Chris Boniol field goals were more than enough to beat the Packers 21–6, but the game was marred by a sideline argument between Switzer and head trainer Mike Woicik.

 Week 13 at New York Giants

 A 20–6 loss to the now-5-7 Giants in which the Cowboys yet again failed the score a touchdown left Dallas still on course for the NFC East but eliminated from a playoff bye.

 Week 14 vs. Washington Redskins

 Emmitt Smith rammed in three touchdowns, the first for Dallas since the San Francisco game, in a 21–10 win over a Redskins team in free fall after starting 7–1.
-Troy Aikman had his worst showing of the season with just 63 yards and a pick.
+Troy Aikman had his worst showing of the season with just nine completions, 63 yards, a pick, and a passer rating of 33.